Diana (singer)

-Diana (born June 2, 1954) is a Brazilian singer, who gained fame in the 1970s.
-She was born Ana Maria Siqueira Iorio, in Botafogo ward, in Rio de Janeiro city, at 2 June, and raised in the Leblon ward.
-Her fans have given her the nickname "The Love Singer of Brazil".
+Ana Maria Siqueira Iorio (2 June 1948 – 21 August 2024), known by the stage name Diana, was a Brazilian singer who gained fame in the 1970s.
+She was born Ana Maria Siqueira Iorio, in Botafogo neighbourhood, in Rio de Janeiro city, at 2 June, and raised in the Leblon neighbourhood.
+Her fans gave her the nickname "The Love Singer of Brazil".
 Her song styles are Jovem Guarda and Brazilian Pop.